File::Basename - phpMan

 my $filename = fileparse($path, @suffixes);

-$directories contains everything up to and including the last
+$dirs contains everything up to and including the last directory

-directory separator in the $path including the volume (if
+separator in the $path including the volume (if applicable).
+The

 # On Unix returns ("baz", "/foo/bar/", "")